 The determination of protection levels requires the consideration of both the feeder link and the inter-orbit link.

-3.3.1 Space-station receivers
+3.3.1 Space-to-Space Links

-The total noise temperature of a typical space-station receiver is generally 600 K at around 2 GHz increasing to 1 200 K at around 20 GHz when the spacecraft antenna points at the Earth (290 K).
-Based on the requirement for N/I of 10 dB harmful interference can occur if the power density of noise-like interference or the total power of CW-type interference, in any single band or in all sets of bands 1 kHz wide, is greater than –181 dB(W/kHz) at around 2 GHz and -178 dB(W/kHz) at around 20 GHz at the input terminals of the receiver.
+The total noise temperature of a typical space-station receiver is generally 600 K at 2 GHz increasing to 1 200 K at 20 GHz when the spacecraft antenna points at the Earth (290 K).
+These noise values should be used when the actual values are not available in determining if the requirement for I/N of -10 dB is met.

 The noise contribution of the forward feeder link is small due to the negative transmission gain of the data relay satellites and has consequently not been considered.

-3.3.2 Earth station receivers
+3.3.2 DRS-to-Earth and Earth-to-DRS Links

-In the frequency bands 10-20 GHz, the typical noise temperature of a receiving earth station is about 300 K, generating an end user noise power density, Neu, of –203.8 dB(W/Hz), as shown in Table 2.
+Table 2 shows the interaction between the two parts of the overall End-to-End Link, both for Return Links and Forward Links, and for several different frequency bands.
+The link margins are typical values of USA system links.
+Since the links are typically “bent-pipe”: i.e., there is no onboard processing at the DRS, noise is additive, so the overall link margin is determined by a cascaded combinationof the individual link margins.
+In some cases the two links have similar margins (e.g., Return 15 GHz/13 GHz) and so both links are about equally sensitive to noise.
+In other cases the space-to-space link has a much lower margin than the feeder link (e.g., Return 2 GHz /13 GHz, Forward 15 GHz /13 GHz), so the former is much more sensitive to noise.
+This means that more interference can be allowed in the feeder links, so the I/N criterion is relaxed to –6 dB for those links.

-TABLE 2
+Table 2

-Interference into a data relay satellite
+Interference into a Data Relay Satellite